Convergence-Human-And-Technology/Sixth-Sense/README.md

 # Sixth-Sense

-Sixth Sense - Product sold and developed by: Convergence - Human And Technology © 2023 Convergence - Human & Technology.
+Sixth Sense - Product sold and developed by : Convergence - Human And Technology © 2023 Convergence - Human & Technology.
 All rights reserved.

 This software is proprietary and confidential.
 Unauthorized use is prohibited.